mg4gh/MGMapViewer/docs/GettingStarted/GettingStarted.md

    <img src="./03_OpenAndroMaps_Berlin.png" width="300" />&nbsp;

-With this click the MGMappViewer app opens again and you will be ask to confirm the download of the requested map.
+With this click you return to the map view and you will be ask to confirm the download of the requested map.
    The download itself may take some time (depending on the map size and your internet speed).
 For long lasting downloads there is a countdown of the remaining download effort in the status line visible.
    Once the download is finish you'll see the result.